bencyn/Echama-Portal/README.md

 # Echama-Portal
 User's can register as a group and add members to their group.
-Registered and verified members can create and or access accounts, pay monthly contribution and request for a loan.
+Registered and verified members can create and or access accounts, pay monthly contribution and request for loans.

 Username : user
 Password : 123456